 Welcome to Blake Class!
 My name is Jessica Walford and I am the class teacher.
-Mrs Popham works alongside me and we make up the Blake class team.
+Mrs Popham works alongside me and we make up the Blake Class team.

 The children have settled in really well and have already done some fantastic things at Northgate.

-Summer Term Newsletter click here
+Spring Term Newsletter click here

-Summer B Curriculum Overview click here
+Spring B Curriculum Overview click here

 Learning in Blake Class